capnajax/CallbackHell/README.md

 like Async to manage them.
 This lesson provides a demo on how to use Async to run operations in series and in parallel.

+### Lesson 0x04: Unwinding callback hell into async

+When there is a long chain og callbacks, it is very difficult to trace the sequence of operations, see the entire outer functions, and find the scope of variables.
+This shows how to unwind a deeply nested function into an async series